 What methods and strategies do you find effective in the classroom?

-How can you use these strategies in your own classroom?
+How can you use these strategies in your classroom?

 Think about five words that describe an effective teacher.
-Why do these words describe an effective teacher and how do you show those words as an effective teacher?
+Why do these words describe an influential teacher, and how do you show those words as an effective teacher?

 How do you see yourself influencing the school, the classroom, the district, and the community?

 A colleague of mine shared a teaching philosophy template you may want to work through.
 Thank you Dr. Lisa!

 So those are some ways to get started are some questions to consider when it comes to working through your teaching philosophy.
 Now there are a couple of logistics regarding your teaching philosophy.

 Many articles out there range on how long it should be, but it shouldn't be more than a page.